jordansamuel/PASTE/README.md

 Insert the schema changes to your database using the CLI:

-mysql -uuser -ppassword databasename < upgrade/2.0-to-2.1.php
+mysql -uuser -ppassword databasename < upgrade/2.0-to-2.1.sql

-or upload /upgrade/2.0-to-2.1.php using phpMyAdmin
+or upload & import /upgrade/2.0-to-2.1.sql using phpMyAdmin

 * 1.9 to 2.0